-Lighting design is like creating a series of paintings: Brilliant looks at form, function, focal points and how the lighting needs to respond to changing uses and moods.
+Lighting design is like creating a series of paintings: Brilliant Lighting looks at form, function, focal points and how the lighting needs to respond to changing uses and moods.
 Lighting alters perceptions of space, enhances features, enables tasks and can create magic in the most unlikely places.

 Great lighting design probably has the biggest impact on a space after great architecture.
 It is both an art and a science: it requires both creative flair and mastery of a varied, complex and continually evolving set of disciplines.
 Critically it’s also about really understanding each client, and being able to help them transform their aspirations and dreams into reality.